Gotcha26/PiwigoPublish-lrc-plugin/README.md

 I am investigating whether there is something else causing this but I suspect some imagick memory limits were being exceed by the huge image.

 If you see similar errors please check image sizes prior to raising an issue.

+## Logging

+Windows logs are UTF-16 and need to be opened with UTF-16 encoding

 ## CREDITS